Porsche 928: Conception

-The resulting all-alloy M28 engine has multiple unusual features.
-Its bore spacing is 122 mm, reflecting the use of thick, all-aluminium cylinder barrels with no steel liners.
-Water jackets were very large, which indicated that Porsche may have wanted to eventually take this engine racing.
-In order to maintain a low hood line, the engine was designed for airflow first, thus the spark plugs are located at the top of the head.
-The four-bolt bearings are sizeable and are fed oil via grooves in the bottom surface of the block.
-The bearings themselves are supported by a large one-piece structure that forms a lower block, and the cast aluminum oil pan is bolted onto this part.
+The resulting all-alloy M28 engine incorporated several distinctive features.
+Its bore spacing was 122 mm, indicating the use of thick, all-aluminum cylinder barrels without steel liners.
+The water jackets were notably large, hinting at the engine's potential for racing applications.
+To maintain a low hood line, the engine prioritized airflow, resulting in the placement of spark plugs at the top of the head.
+The four-bolt bearings were substantial and received oil via grooves in the block's bottom surface.
+They were supported by a large one-piece structure forming a lower block, with the cast aluminum oil pan bolted onto this component.

-The oil and water pumps are driven by a timing belt; DOHC engines introduced in 1985 used a hybrid timing system; the timing belt operated only the exhaust camshafts, and the intake camshafts were operated via an internally-mounted simplex roller chain from the exhaust camshaft.
-This method reduced the complexity of the timing belt layout, and as a result, required fewer components, such as idler rollers and guides, and led to easier and less costly maintenance of the timing belt.
-This timing system was later used in the Porsche 944, and was also used by Audi and Volkswagen on their belt-driven DOHC engines.
+The oil and water pumps were driven by a timing belt.
+In 1985, DOHC engines introduced a hybrid timing system where the timing belt operated only the exhaust camshafts, while the intake camshafts were driven via an internally-mounted simplex roller chain from the exhaust camshaft.
+This approach simplified the timing belt layout, requiring fewer components and leading to easier and less costly maintenance.
+This timing system was later adopted by Porsche 944 and also by Audi and Volkswagen in their belt-driven DOHC engines.